-I am unable to install Parallels Tools automatically through the virtual machine Mac menu: Actions (Virtual Machine in older versions) > Install Parallels Tools.
+I am unable to install Parallels Tools through the virtual machine Mac menu bar: Actions (Virtual Machine in older versions) > Install Parallels Tools.

 Resolution (Manual Installation)

 Parallels Tools installation and /or updating is always required when you create a new virtual machine or upgrade Parallels Desktop to a newer build or version.